 Character and Appearance

 She always wore the golden three-headed dragon pendant she had inherited from her father.
-At court she wore it on a fine golden chain; when in disguise, she hung it on a leather thong and hid it beneath her clothes.
+At court she wore it on a fine golden chain; when in disguise as a peasant, she hung it on a leather thong and hid it beneath her clothes.
 Supposedly she even wore it when bathing and when making love.